Imranazeb/GroupRules/README.md

 Discussions must remain on-topic, focused on market trends, company performance, regulation, risk analysis, etc.

 ## Etiquette, Tone & Constructiveness
 Be respectful and courteous: no insults, harassment, or ad hominem attacks.
 Encourage constructive disagreement—healthy debate is valuable when focused on ideas, not individuals.
 Stay on-topic—off-topic chatter should be minimal

-# Not Financial Advice
+## Not Financial Advice
 Conversations are informational only—not professional financial advice.
 Remind participants to do their own due diligence.
-No solicitation, promotion of products, services unless

-# Transparency & Disclosures
+## Transparency & Disclosures

-If you have a financial interest or vested interest in a topic, disclose it upfront Home-Barista
+If you have a financial interest or vested interest in a topic, disclose it upfront.
+Otherwise no solicitation, promotion of products, services unless.
-.

 Avoid conflicts of interest, or clearly state them, especially if sharing opinions that may impact markets or discussions.

-6. Confidentiality & Privacy
+## Confidentiality & Privacy

-Messages stay within the group, unless it's under a Chatham House–style rule: you're free to share ideas, but not specific attributions
-CFP Board
-Wikipedia
-+1
-.
+Messages udeally should stay within the group.
+This is more an ettiqutte rather than a rule.
+If you want to share someone elses information please ask for permission first.
 Avoid posting personal or sensitive financial information (yours or others’).
+Grey/black out your balances if sharing an account publically.

-7. Moderation, Reporting & Sanctions
+## Moderation, Reporting & Sanctions

-Designate moderators or admins who:

-Approve or vet new members,

-Enforce rules,

-Issue warnings or remove posts when needed
-Decommerce
-+4
-Also by Roy Bahat
-+4
-Our City
-+4
-.

-Establish a clear escalation path: e.g., first warning → temporary mute → removal.
+It is expected that everyone will abide by these rules out of courtesy and respect to colleagues and friends.
+If escalation is required first warning → temporary mute → removal may be considered.